 This manual refers to various government documents and laws, etc. It is necessary for camps to maintain current knowledge and understanding of these regulations.
 Please refer to the appendix for contact information for the appropriate government departments or agencies.
-The SCA has provided links to these documents and websites in its digital format of the Accreditation Manual.
+The SCA has provided links to these documents and websites to the best of our ability in its digital format of the Accreditation Manual available at www.saskcamps.ca/accrediation.

-The SCA strongly recommends that staff certification be pursued in the skill areas under the appropriate national association guidelines (ie. Paddle Canada - Canoe Program).
+The SCA strongly recommends that staff certification be pursued in the skill areas under the appropriate national or provincial association or governing body guidelines (ie. Paddle Canada - Canoe Program).